Skip to main content

 Could I be turned down for a job because of something in my credit report?

-Employers must also give you a copy of the credit report they looked at, and give you “A Summary of Your Rights Under the Fair Credit Reporting Act ” before turning you down based on information in your credit report.
-This allows you to correct errors in your credit report and prevent employers from taking adverse action against you based on incorrect information.
+If they pull your credit report, an employer must give you a copy of the report they looked at.
+They must also give you “A Summary of Your Rights Under the Fair Credit Reporting Act ” before turning you down because of information in your credit report.